 Hungarian émigré students before and after the amendment of the numerus clausus

 Although we must not take the number of émigré students simply as the number of numerus clausus exiles, it is certain that Jews had the most reasons to enroll in foreign universities.
-By the late-1920s there were more than enough places for students in Hungarian higher education.
+By the late 1920s, there were more than enough places for students in Hungarian higher education.
 Thanks to the educational politics of Minister Kuno Klebelsberg, the Hungarian state invested heavily in the development of education and scholarship.
-On the one hand Klebelsberg argued that Hungary must demonstrate its cultural superiority over the neighboring countries in order to convince the great powers that the Treaty of Trianon – expanding the neighboring countries at the expense of Hungary – was a mistake and should be revised.
+On the one hand, Klebelsberg argued that Hungary must demonstrate its cultural superiority over the neighboring countries in order to convince the great powers that the Treaty of Trianon – which expanded neighboring countries at the expense of Hungary – was a mistake and should be revised.
 On the other hand, the same Treaty of Trianon restricted the military investments of Hungary, providing an opportunity to channel more spending into the sphere of education and the finance of culture.
-Alajos Kovács, in his statistics about Hungarian Jewish students in Hungarian and in foreign higher education, estimated that eighty percent of Hungarian students who studied at foreign university were Jewish.
-He argued that even prior to 1920 most of the Hungarians studying abroad were Jewish, but their proportion grew after the introduction of the Jewish quota in Hungary.
-In addition, the huge proportion of Hungarian students leaving Germany in 1933 also suggests that their majority was Jewish.
-Such estimation, that four out of five Hungarian students were Jewish in the age of the numerus clausus, will be empirically proven in the next chapter of the present book for the cases of Berlin, Bologna, Prague and Vienna.
+Alajos Kovács, in his statistics about Hungarian Jewish students in Hungarian and in foreign higher education, estimated that 80% of Hungarian students who studied at foreign university were Jewish.
+He argued that, even prior to 1920, most of the Hungarians studying abroad were Jewish, but their proportion grew after the introduction of the Jewish quota in Hungary.
+In addition, the huge proportion of Hungarian students leaving Germany in 1933 also suggests that the majority of them was Jewish.
+Such an estimate, that four out of five Hungarian students were Jewish in the age of the numerus clausus, will be empirically proven in the next chapter of this book in the cases of Berlin, Bologna, Prague, and Vienna.

 To be sure, for a few years, the amendment did enable the proportion of Jewish students in Hungarian universities to grow higher than the quota set in the original numerus clausus.
-From 8.8% in 1928–1929 it increased to 9.6% in 1930, 10.5 % in 1931, 12.3 %t in 1932, and 12.5 % in 1933.
+From 8.8% in 1928–29, it increased to 9.6% in 1930, 10.5 % in 1931, 12.3 % in 1932, and 12.5 % in 1933.
 Yet, this did not mean equal opportunities between Jewish and non-Jewish youth.
-Even in these years 70% of Jewish applicants were turned down, while only 15% of non-Jewish applicants.
-In addition, such easing of discrimination did not last long, only until the academic year 1931–1932.
-Then, in the autumn of 1932 Minister of Culture Bálint Hóman instructed the universities to be “rigorous” in their admission procedure and one year later he declared in the Parliament that the proportion of Jews among university students should no longer be allowed to exceed the proportion of Jews in the general population.
+Even in these years, 70% of Jewish applicants were turned down, while only 15% of non-Jewish applicants were.
+In addition, such easing of discrimination did not last long, only until the academic year 1931–32.
+In the autumn of 1932, Minister of Culture Bálint Hóman instructed the universities to be “rigorous” in their admission procedure and, one year later, he declared in the Parliament that the proportion of Jews among university students should no longer be allowed to exceed the proportion of Jews in the general population.

 The return of the 6% Jewish quota in Hungary had to do with Hitler’s rise to power in Germany.
 It rendered antisemitic student organizations’ demonstrations more forceful and they were taken ever more seriously.
-Hence, for the rest of the 1930s in practice the 6% Jewish quota was in place, even though formally it was only reinstated in the anti-Jewish Law of 1939.
-This so called “Second Jewish Law” was entitled “about the limitation of Jews’ takeover of public life and the economy” that echoes the rhetoric with which the numerus clausus had been justified in the preceeding two decades.
-However, already the name of the “First Jewish Law” of 1938 recalled the logic of the numerus clausus, disguising discrimination as affirmative action: “law on the more efficient securing of the balance of social and economic life”.
+Hence, for the rest of the 1930s the 6% Jewish quota was in place in practice, even though formally it was only reinstated in the anti-Jewish Law of 1939.
+This “Second Jewish Law” was entitled “about the limitation of Jews’ takeover of public life and the economy” that echoes the rhetoric with which the numerus clausus had been justified in the preceeding two decades.
+However, already the name of the “First Jewish Law” of 1938 recalled the logic of the numerus clausus, disguising discrimination as affirmative action: A “law on the more efficient securing of the balance of social and economic life.”